FrostyX/frostyx.github.io/_posts/2020-01-17-software-tips-for-nerds.md

 layout: post
 title: Software tips for nerds
 lang: en
-categories: desktop fedora vim vimwiki
+tags: desktop fedora vim vimwiki
 ---

 This article should rather be called _What software I started using in 2019_ but I just didn't like that title.
 It is going to be the first post in a yearly series on this topic.

 Admittedly, I have unconventional preferences on the user interface of applications, that I use daily.
 It manifests itself in a strong Vim modal editing addiction, tiling window manager and not having a mouse on my desk.
 I figured, that this series might be useful for other weirdos like me.
 Also, it will be fun to look back and see the year by year progression.

 <div class="text-center img-row row">
   <a href="/files/img/2019-desktop.png">